nchavez1/classes/class-04/README.md

 We're used to "imperative" programming in scripting languages like Python and JavaScript (R works that way too).
-You may not think you've done reactive programming, but you've done reactive programming if you've used a spreadsheet.
-Imperative programming uses variable assignment, and you have to be careful about state of a variable because operations are sequential.
+Imperative programming uses variable "assignment", and you have to be careful about state of a variable because operations are sequential.

     let i = 1;
     let x = 0;  // x = 0, i = 1;
-    x = 2 * i;  // x = 2, i = 1; Right now, x = 2, and x == 2 * i
+    x = 2 * i;  // x = 2, i = 1; Right now, x = 2 because x = 2 * i and i = 2
-    ++i         // x = 2, i = 2; Right now, x = 2 but x != 2 * i
+    ++i         // x = 2, i = 2; Now, x = 2 and i = 2, but x != 2 * i anymore

-whereas reactive programming uses variable definition.
+In variable assignment, reactive programming uses variable definition.
+In our example, this means `x = 2 * i` is always true, even if `i` changes.
+You may not think you've done reactive programming before, but spreadsheets work this way.

 Time for a demo.
+Open an Observable notebook and experiment the following:

     i = {
       let i = 0;